Skip to main content

 • Custom model deployments with Anthropic-compatible APIs

-When using custom endpoints, the secret injection layer (OneCLI gateway in v1.2.22+, or the credential proxy in earlier versions) still intercepts container API requests.
+When using custom endpoints, the secret injection layer (OneCLI Agent Vault in v1.2.35+, or the credential proxy in earlier versions) still intercepts container API requests.
 Ensure the endpoint is reachable from the host.